WellingtonSee & Do

 53 Waiapu Road, Karori, Wellington

 Just minutes from the central city is the world’s first fully fenced ecosanctuary, Zealandia Te Māra a Tāne.
-With 225 hectares of regenerating forest, more than 40 rare native wildlife species and 32km of tracks to explore, it’s a fun-filled active day out.
+With 225 hectares of regenerating forest, more than 40 rare native wildlife species and 32km of tracks to explore, it’s a fun-filled, active day out.
 Join a guided tour, or pick up a visitor map and venture around the reserve and spot the wildlife yourself.
-Keep a lookout for prehistoric reptile the tuatara, giant wētā, or kererū, and the chunky native pigeon.
+Keep a lookout for prehistoric reptile, the tuatara, giant wētā, or kererū, and the chunky native pigeon.
 Exploring the sanctuary by torchlight on a night tour is a great way to spot creatures like cave wētā, ruru, and glowworms.
-If you’re lucky, you may get to see one of the estimated 140 rare little spotted kiwi living within the sanctuary.
+If you’re lucky, you may get to see one of the estimated 140 rare little spotted kiwis living within the sanctuary.

 Find out more